-Whether you want to just visit Australia on a tourist visa, study or work in Australia, or apply for permanent residence and ultimately become an Australian Citizen, you need to know how Australia’s complex visa system works.
-With over 140 visas available, it’s crucial that you come on the most beneficial visa, especially if you wish to extend your stay, apply for a new visa, or return to Australia at a later date.
+Whether you want to just visit Australia on a tourist visa, study or work in Australia, or emigrate and apply for permanent residence, ultimately becoming an Australian Citizen, you need to know how Australia’s complex visa system works and policy.
+With over 140 visas available (including Skilled VISA’s).
+It is crucial that you apply for the most beneficial visa, especially if you wish to extend your stay, apply for a new visa, or return to Australia at a later date.

 A simple mistake on a temporary visa application may mean you are not eligible to apply for any other visa while you are in Australia.
 Using the services of an experienced migration agent will give you the best chance of getting the right visa with the right conditions.

 Our pledge to you is that we will assist you with any visa enquiry, regardless of where you are from, or what type of visa you want to apply for.
-We offer a very professional, highly competitive service to all our clients, and are proud of our reputation of offering honest advice and a truly personalised service.
+As a leading immigration consultant, we offer a very professional, highly competitive service to all our clients, and are proud of our reputation of offering honest advice and a truly personalised service.